carlosissac/mod04hwcodequiz/README.md

 ## 2.5.
 Pending Items.

 * When clicking on the Answers buttons these would redirect focus to the main area in the UI.
-This functionality is not working, I need further time to investigate.
+This functionality is not working, further troubleshooting will be required.

-* When generating the scoreboard list Odd number row and Even number rows were supposed to have different styling, will need further time to investigate.
+* When generating the scoreboard list Odd number row and Even number rows were supposed to have different styling, further research will be required.

 ## 3. Conclusions.